Identicum/sherpa-py-utils/README.md

 # sherpa-py-utils

-Modules used across all RS IAM deployment projects
+Modules used across all Identicum IAM deployment projects

 ## Setup